Sunday, December 15, 2019

 I love this guy because he is always has a sense of humor.
 He knows how to be just-goofy-enough to get the laugh.

-TJ is away for the weekend and we are learning just how connect Grant is to big brother.
+TJ is away for the weekend and we are learning just how connected Grant is to big brother.
 He has the whole house to himself; the Xbox, the iPad, the remotes and all he wants is for his brother to come home and hang out with him.

 So Grant became my buddy, going to Home Depot, going to the pool, and certainly going to Dunkin' for a donut and a photo op.